 Shopmobility: Wheelchair and mobility scooter hire

-Middlesbrough Environment City offers wheelchair and mobility scooter hire via the Middlesbrough Cycle Centre as of April 1, 2016.
+Middlesbrough Environment City offers wheelchair and mobility scooter hire via the Middlesbrough Cycle Centre.
 They are located in the Middlesbrough Bus Station - Unit 4 Newport Road TS1 5AE

 Annual memberships cost £10, with hires charged at £1 an hour for members and £1.50 for non-members.